supertestnet/hurricash/README.md

 ### Increasing the outputs

-The protocol described above has everyone presign *one* transaction for each user and that transaction has two outputs: one puts all of that user's money in an address the user chose in advance, the other is a bond that will burn double that amount if the user tries to withdraw from the pool multiple times.
+The protocol described above has everyone presign *one* transaction for each user allowing them to sweep their money from the midstate of any round.
+That "sweep" transaction has two outputs: one puts all of that user's money in an address the user chose in advance, the other is a bond that will burn double that amount if the user tries to withdraw from the pool multiple times.
 To enable many off-chain transfers, have everyone presign k transactions, each of which has *three* outputs: one gives the user some percentage of his funds, the next gives his channel counterparty the remainder, and the third is the bond.

 ### Enabling multiple off-chain transfers